operator-playground-io/Grafana-Operator-Playground-tile/tutorials/grafana-instance-creation-tutorial.md

 ![](_images/signin.png)

-You will now need to log-in to Grafana Dashboard with the following credentials:
+Log-in to Grafana Dashboard with the following credentials:

 ```
 user: root